huozheng1995/Go/src/mocker/README.md

   ```

-### Tunnel Mode Config
-It is used to handle http-based drivers such as databricks and snowflake.
-In these drivers, the server property
-cannot be changed, otherwise the server will not recognize it.

-#### Working Principle
-It will create a virtual network interface to route the request to Mocker, so you don't need to change
-the connection string in the driver.

-#### To enable Tunnel Mode, you should configure these
-- TunnelMode: True
-- CreateNetworkInterfaceManual: Only support True for now

 ### Format for RequestFile and ResponseFiles
 - The format is hexadecimal bytes, the same as CData driver log file, such as:
    ```